 If you have a Wren family group sheet, copies of wills, deeds, Bible pages, vital records, photographs, etc., please consider sharing them with us.
 Our goal is to make such documents freely available to other Wren/Wrenn/Ren/Renn researchers.
 You might have the document that breaks down someone else’s brick wall!

-All documents shared with us will be cited as being “from the collection of [your name] in [your town], unless you would prefer to remain anonymous.
+All documents shared with us will be cited as being “from the collection of [your name] in [your town],” unless you would prefer to remain anonymous online.
 We don’t need the original.
-Just a scan, photocopy or clear digital photograph will be sufficient and will contribute to a wonderful cause: the preservation of Wren family history!
+Just a scan, photocopy or clear digital photograph (with provenance–this is a must!) will be sufficient and will contribute to a wonderful cause: the preservation of Wren family history!